dcmwijaya/IBMAETER/README.md

 ## LICENSE
 BSD 3 Clause License

-Copyright (c) 2023, Devan C. M. Wijaya, S.Kom et al
+Copyright © 2023, Devan C. M. Wijaya, S.Kom et al

 Dissemination and use in source and binary form, with or without with or without modification, is allowed provided that the following conditions are met: